MicroFocus/microfocus.github.io/blog-posts/2020-04-30-Post-ElasticMappingUpdater.md

 author: "Kusuma Ghosh Dastidar"
 date: "2020-04-30"
 ---
-Elasticsearch indexes if created using index templates would need to be updated if the template changes.
-The index mapping changes could be as simple as adding new fields to more complex field `type` changes which would involve re-indexing data.
+Index templates are applied when new indexes are created in Elasticsearch.
+They can be updated as a product evolves but unfortunately the updates only apply to new indexes.
+This utility can be used to bring existing indexes into line with the changes made to the index templates.
+The index mapping changes could be as simple as adding new fields to more complex field type changes which would involve re-indexing data.

 ### Elasticsearch mapping updater